jphuttun/eris/README.md

 + Create new branch, copy existing files from source branch
 	+ go to branch you want to copy
 	+ git branch -b <branchname>

+## Branches
++ Local branches
+	+ How to show local branches:
+		+ git branch <- shows only local branches
+	+ You can have unlimited local branches
+	+ Create new branch for each "feature" or bugfix you are developing
+	+ Branch copies files from other branch
+	+ All branches are in same physical directory.
+Hidden .git folder has actual files as zipped blobs and when you change branch, it unzips correct branch files to directory
++ Remote branch
+	+ How to show remote branches:
+		+ git branch -a <- shows local and remote branches
+		+ git remote -v <- shows to which remotes local branches point
+	+ Usually remote = github
+	+ Branches that are in github and visible to others
+	+ Master and development are usually remote branches
+	+ Remote branch vs local branch - there is no automatic binding, but you usually configure your local master to point to remote master
+	+ However these are actually two different branches.
+You can have different code in local master than remote master, but git notices this and tells that your branch is ahead/behind/divergent from remote branch
++ Heroku branches
+	+ Heroku works kind a like github.
+You can push your code to heroku and even pull it from there if you want
+	+ Heroku branches are remote branches, which point to heroku server
+	+ When you push stuff to these branches, heroku notices it, compiles code and updates heroku server with your code

 ## Git merge and rebase
 + Merge